The scenario method consists, for a given subject, to imagine a small number of distinctive, plausible scenarios of the future.

 What would we need to change?

-The scenario method thus help us to discover new avenues and opportunities for our business or subject of inquiry, based on a systematic exploration of uncertainties in the environment.
+The scenario method thus help us uncover new avenues and opportunities for our organisation or subject of inquiry, based on a systematic exploration of uncertainties in the future.

 Desirable or exploratory scenarios?